-But Hawaii’s rare beauty and natural diversity of life are exceptionally fragile.
-Today, the future of this spectacular natural heritage is severely threatened:
+But Hawai‘i’s rare beauty and natural diversity are exceptionally fragile.
+Today, the future of this spectacular heritage is severely threatened:

-Nevertheless, much remains to be save—and can be saved.
-The Nature Conservancy is focusing its efforts on four different conservation priorities:
+Nevertheless, much remains to be saved and can be saved.
+The Nature Conservancy is focusing its efforts on these four conservation priorities.

 Hawai‘i’s native forest are biological and cultural treasures and the islands' primary source of water.
 Learn More

 Hawai‘i’s cultural traditions and our island way of life are intimately tied to the sea.
 Learn More